Texas Capital Bancshares, Inc. (NASDAQ:TCBI) Shares Sold by WINTON GROUP Ltd

 Insider Buying and Selling

 In related news, Director Robert W. Stallings acquired 6,000 shares of the firm’s stock in a transaction that occurred on Monday, February 5th.
 The shares were purchased at an average price of $18.64 per share, with a total value of $111,840.00.
 Following the completion of the acquisition, the director now owns 146,706 shares in the company, valued at $2,734,599.84.
 The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other Texas Capital Bancshares news, Director Robert W. Stallings bought 4,294 shares of the business’s stock in a transaction on Wednesday, November 22nd.
-The stock was bought at an average price of $26.27 per share, for a total transaction of $112,803.38.
-Following the completion of the transaction, the director now owns 282,000 shares in the company, valued at approximately $7,408,140.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In related news, Director Robert W. Stallings acquired 4,294 shares of the firm’s stock in a transaction that occurred on Wednesday, November 22nd.
+The shares were purchased at an average price of $26.27 per share, with a total value of $112,803.38.
+Following the completion of the acquisition, the director now owns 282,000 shares in the company, valued at $7,408,140.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
 Also, Director Robert W. Stallings bought 6,000 shares of the business’s stock in a transaction on Monday, February 5th.
 The shares were acquired at an average price of $18.64 per share, with a total value of $111,840.00.
 Following the transaction, the director now owns 146,706 shares of the company’s stock, valued at approximately $2,734,599.84.
 The disclosure for this purchase can be found here.
 Over the last 90 days, insiders have purchased 37,066 shares of company stock valued at $733,746.
 Corporate insiders own 0.99% of the company’s stock.

 About Texas Capital Bancshares